Size does matter with remedial massage

-Add to that the extent of particular problem areas, medical history, old injuries and skeletal conditions (e.g. scoliosis) and it creates whole new dimensions.
+Add to that the extent of particular problem areas, medical history, old injuries and skeletal conditions (e.g. scoliosis) and time between massages, and it creates whole new dimensions.
 Some big people might only be sore or tight in one area, but other small people are stiff and tight all over.
 Age and health conditions also throw in an extra list of challenges.

 My FIVE-STAR (top notch) postural assessment allows me to identify within about 30 seconds virtually every muscle that will be sore or tight, even before you get on the table.
 And other simple checks can point out if your problem areas are likely due to nerve entrapment and/or postural alignment issues.